JoyShaheb/Project-image-repo/README.md

 # Image-Hosting

-This Repository contains project images to work with for learners.
+This Repository contains project images for learners to work with.
 Belongs to [Joy Shaheb YouTube Channel](https://www.youtube.com/c/JoyShaheb)

 ## To download just 1 single folder,